dawigit/picoclock/README.md

 #### With a button attached the rp2040-lcd is controlled with the gyroscope

-##### Every button press changes the mode:
+##### Every button press changes the mode and it starts in 1st mode:
+###### modes:
 - 1st: [WHITE]  None  [default mode, startup]
 - 2nd: [CYAN]   Config (shows a cyan gyro-pointer, no use yet)
 - 3rd: [YELLOW] ChangePosition (to change position in date/time/day of the week)
 - 4rd: [ORANGE] EditPosition (to change value in that position: up/down)

+[5th mode has no graphical indicator atm]
 - 5th: [RED/BLUE] ChangeTheme (to change the theme: left/right)

 For now there are USA, China, Germany and Türkiye themes.
-The images are in the ./examples folder.
+The images/fonts are in the ./img folder.

-The file 'img2data.md' contains a shell script (a function 'img2data') so you can convert any image to to rgb565 format and then into a header file (img.h) [in one turn].
+The file 'img2data.md' contains shell scripts for converting image data and fonts into header files.

 #### Problems, bugs: